samuelcolvin/nosht/README.md

 Create an app on heroku (make sure to choose the most appropriate region), add the following add-ons
 * Heroku Postgres - choose a size appropriate for your needs
 * Redis Cloud - the free 30MB option should be sufficient
-* Papertail - the smallest option should be sufficient
+* Papertail - the smallest (free) option should be sufficient

 Export an environment variable identifying your heroku app: